History

 The Youngdahls also purchased a cabin from a former resort & dismantled it to move to the resort property.
 Warren then rebuilt it & the cabin was named Spruce.
 The original wood shed was taken down so a garage could be built & a new wood shed was built across from the fish cleaning house.
 Until 1994, deer hunters rented cabins in the fall & hunted nearby.
 The original road to the resort was altered at the creek to eliminate the sharp curve & the snow piling up in the winter due to the heavy tree coverage.

-In the spring of 1995, Warren passed away after 35 years of operating the resort, building custom homes in the area & serving in many local & state positions to support his community.
-In 1997 Madeline purchased a hand scribed cedar log building, formerly a real estate office in Marcell, & moved it to the resort to serve as an office for guest check-ins.
+The spring of 1995, Warren passed away after 35 years of operating the resort, building custom homes & serving in many local & state positions in the community.
+In 1997, Madeline purchased a hand scribed cedar log building, a former real estate office in Marcell, & had it moved to the resort for an office.
 Madeline, with the help of her daughter Linda, husband Harold (Stadstad) & their children Erik & Kristen, continued to operate Jack The Horse Resort.
-Linda & the kids moved into Balsam cabin each May to August with Harold coming on the weekends.
-The Stadstad family would return home at the end of the resort season for the school year.
-Harold & Linda also began construction of a year-round lake home for themselves on Jack The Horse Lake which was completed in 2000.
+Each summer, Linda & the kids moved from North Dakota to stay in Balsam cabin at the resort.
+Harold came to help on weekends and then the family went back at the end of each summer for the school year.
+Harold & Linda also began building a year-round lake home for their family in the resort bay.
+It was completed in 2000 and they still live there today.

-After high school, Kristen moved to Montana and returned to work at the resort during the summers.
+After high school (2003), Kristen moved to Montana & returned for the summers to work at JTH Resort.
 In 2004, Kristen & Josh were married in a small outdoor ceremony overlooking Jack The Horse Lake.
-Madeline continued to own the resort with the help of Harold & Linda and with Josh & Kristen living on site in Lakeview cabin during the summer seasons.
-Madeline passed away in 2009, after having spent 50 years as a resort owner at Jack The Horse Lake, a place she truly loved.
-Some of the resort guests she knew were the 5th generation to vacation at the Youngdahl’s resort!
+Madeline continued to own the resort with the help of Harold, Linda, Josh & Kristen.
+Madeline passed away in 2009, after 50 years as owner of Jack The Horse Resort, a place she truly loved.
+Some of her resort guests were the 5th generation to vacation at the Youngdahl’s resort!

-Harold & Linda then became the resort owners with Josh & Kristen living in the Youngdahl’s home & serving as the on-site managers for many years.
-Josh & Kristen are pleased to be your new resort owners & hosts.
-Jack The Horse Resort is a very special place to them and has now been family owned & operated for over 60 years!
-They invite you, along with your family and friends, to enjoy the rich history & experience the wonderful tradition of vacationing at Jack The Horse Resort!
+Harold & Linda then became the resort owners and Josh & Kristen lived in the Youngdahl’s home & served as the on-site managers for many years.
+Josh & Kristen are pleased to be your resort owners & hosts.
+Jack The Horse Resort is a very special place to them and has now been family owned & operated for over 65 years!
+They invite you, along with your family and friends, to enjoy the rich history & wonderful tradition of vacationing at Jack The Horse Resort!